State's largest school district board meeting suspended over masks - NewsBreak

 State's largest school district board meeting suspended over masks

 SEDGWICK COUNTY —The board for largest school district in Kansas met for their first meeting of 2022 Monday night.
 The meeting ended before it started.
-USD...jcpost.com
+USD...hayspost.com

 SEDGWICK COUNTY —The board for largest school district in Kansas met for their first meeting of 2022 Monday night.
 The meeting ended before it started.
-USD...jcpost.com
+USD...hayspost.com

 Comments / 0